-Active Use: Resistance to naturally occurring sources of fear or terror; attempting to push through the pain of a broken limb to continue marching; standing and fighting against an Orcish Warband when all your allies are /wounded; etc…
+Active Use: Resistance to naturally occurring sources of fear or terror; attempting to push through the pain of a broken limb to continue marching; standing and fighting against an Orcish Warband when all your allies are unconscious/wounded; etc…

 Passive Use: used to resist Focus loss when taking damage (see Focus class mechanic); used to calculate Holy and Demonic Resistances (see Resistance section)

 Initiative (INIT) is a measure of the ability to assess a situation to quickly act, react, or take charge, often before others.
 Though it can be a trained or learned attribute, it is most often an instinctual reflex.
 Initiative can also be thought of as the speed at which the brain processes incoming information and causes the body to react.